vatesfr/xen-orchestra/docs/docs/rbac.md

-# ACL v2 / RBAC (REST API/XO6)
+---
+sidebar_label: RBAC
+---

+# RBAC: Role-Based Access Control

-ACL v2 is the access control system for the Xen Orchestra [REST API](../automation/restapi.md) and the XO6 UI.
+RBAC is the access control system for the Xen Orchestra [REST API](automation/restapi.md) and the XO 6 interface.
 It lets you define exactly what each user or group can see and do, down to individual objects, without granting them full administrator access.

+:::note Where RBAC applies, and why it was once called "ACL v2" RBAC covers the **[REST API](automation/restapi.md)** and **XO 6**.
+The JSON-RPC API behind the XO 5 interface keeps the original [ACL system](xo5/users.md#acls), and those ACLs are not available on the REST API.

+You may still come across this feature under the name **ACL v2**.
+That was only a working name while it was being built.
+It is a full rewrite of the original ACLs into a much broader model, so it is now called by what it actually is: RBAC.
+Same feature, current name.
+:::

-## What changed from v1
+## What changed from the original ACLs

-The old [ACL system (v1)](../xo5/users.md#acls) allowed granting access to individual objects (a VM, an SR…).
+The original [ACL system](xo5/users.md#acls) allowed granting access to individual objects (a VM, an SR…).
 Simple, but limited: there was no way to say _"this user can shutdown only VMs tagged `qa`"_.
 It also only covered **XAPI objects**: VMs, hosts, SRs, networks.
 Users, groups, backups, schedules, and jobs were out of scope.

-ACL v2 introduces a full **RBAC (Role-Based Access Control)** model with effects, selectors, and an action hierarchy, covering the entire infrastructure including XO management objects.
+RBAC introduces a full role-based model with effects, selectors, and an action hierarchy, covering the entire infrastructure including XO management objects.

-:::note
-ACL v2 is available through the **[REST API](../automation/restapi.md) only**.
-The JSON-RPC API (used by XO5) stays on [ACL v1](../xo5/users.md#acls).
-Conversely, ACL v1 is not available on the REST API.
-:::

 :::info
 On XOA, RBAC is included in the **Essential+**, **Pro** and **Enterprise** bundles.
 Installations from the sources are not restricted.